 Henoch-Schönlein purpura is typically a self-limited illness that demonstrates an excellent prognosis in patients without renal involvement.
 The majority of patients fully recover in four weeks.
 The long-term morbidity of Henoch-Schönlein purpura depends on the extent of renal involvement.
 Approximately 1% of patients with Henoch-Schönlein purpura will develop ESRD and require renal transplantation.

 With timely and avid treatment, pauci-immune GN usually remits (75% of cases).
 But if left untreated, it carries a very poor prognosis.

 Membranoproliferative glomerulonephritis progresses to ESRD inevitably, despite therapy.
 Also, the frequency of recurrence is high even after a kidney transplant.

 Among the Nephrotic Spectrum Diseases

 Glomerulonephritis may either lead to acute kidney injury (AKI) or may progress gradually to chronic renal failure.
 AKI is sometimes the initial presentation in rapidly progressive glomerulonephritis with crescent formation.
 Similarly, vasculitis and Goodpasture syndrome represent other conditions where AKI is associated with glomerulonephritis.
-Most cases, however, would show progression into chronic glomerulonephritis and eventually lead to CKD and ESRD, requiring the need for dialysis.
+Most cases, however, would show progression into chronic glomerulonephritis and eventually lead to CKD and ESRD, requiring dialysis.

-For progressive disease, dietary restrictions (2 g sodium, 2 g potassium, 40 to 60 g protein; a day) help to reduce the build-up of wastes and also prevent states of fluid overload.
+It is important to cut down salts from the diet during acute disease.
+For progressive disease, dietary restrictions (2 g sodium, 2 g potassium, 40 to 60 g protein; a day) help reduce the build-up of wastes and prevent fluid overload states.